 02.Le Toiny Restaurant

 What is it?
-Le Toiny Restaurant sits perched over the coast in St. Barts.
-You walk through the entrance and onto a terrace where the horizon takes over.
-It is a space defined by contemporary French fine dining and a deep sense of privacy.
+Le Toiny Restaurant sits perched above the rugged coast of St. Barts, offering a quiet perspective on the island.
+You walk onto a breezy terrace where the view stretches across the Atlantic.
+It is fine dining stripped of pretense but kept sharp with luxury.

 © Photo Credits: Zion